LF-Projects/directory/ABOUT.md

 1. Use Direct Add to add a user on **main**, for example (with email delivery disabled):
    * `Subgroup Moderator <youremail+moderator@yourdomain.org> nomail`

+   Don't forget to disable all of the email notifications sent to moderators.

+1. Give this user a really strong password.
+You can do this by visiting the login page through an incognito window, requesting a password link for the new user, and then opening the reset link in the incognito window.
+Don't forget to save the user/password combo, because you'll need them later.

 1. Once you've created this account, make it a **moderator** in the **main** group, and grant it only these permissions:
    * `Invite Members`
    * `Modify Group Settings`